godotengine/godot-docs/tutorials/3d/fps_tutorial/part_six.rst

 ``popup_closed`` will resume the game and destroy the pop up if there is one.

-``popup_quit`` is very similar, but we're also making sure the mouse is visible and changing scenes to the title screen.
+``popup_quit`` is similar, but we're also making sure the mouse is visible and changing scenes to the title screen.

 Add the following to ``Globals.gd``: